 The Board of Directors has delegated to the Audit Committee the authority to evaluate the business risks and their reporting as well as the coverage of risk management.
 If necessary, the Audit Committee will take the matters for the Board of Directors to decide and evaluate.
-The Audit Committee addresses issues related to risk management in accordance to the timetable of its charter and whenever the Board of Directors, the Audit Committee, the CEO of Orion Corporation or internal audit sees it for a particular reason.
+The Audit Committee addresses issues related to risk management in accordance to the timetable of its charter and whenever the Board of Directors, the Audit Committee, the President and CEO of Orion Corporation or internal audit sees it for a particular reason.

-CEO and president is responsible for risk management, the resources it requires and reporting to the Board of Directors and the Audit Committee in accordance with this policy, the established operating model and other specific requirements and appropriate practices.
-CEO delegates the practical implementation of risk management in accordance with the Company's organizational structure to senior management representatives who are responsible for the operations in which the risks are.
+The President and CEO is responsible for risk management, the resources it requires and reporting to the Board of Directors and the Audit Committee in accordance with this policy, the established operating model and other specific requirements and appropriate practices.
+The President and CEO delegates the practical implementation of risk management in accordance with the Company's organizational structure to senior management representatives who are responsible for the operations in which the risks are.